 “I don’t know.
 Too risky.”

-Spencer took out his bag of black cumin seeds and ate three of them, wincing from the smoky, earthy pungent taste they emitted.
+Spencer took out his bag of tiny, black cumin seeds and ate three of them, wincing from the smoky, earthy pungent taste they contained.

 “Ooh,” he shuddered.
 “I could never get used to these.”

-His brother took out his bag and also swallowed a few seeds but the taste didn’t seem to faze him.
+His brother took out his own bag and also swallowed a few seeds.
+The taste, however, didn’t seem to faze him.

-“I guess I’ve gotten used to it,” he smiled, staring at his brother.
+“I guess I’ve gotten used to it,” Stevey smiled, staring at his brother.